GARCII/LeboncoinAlbumsTest/Readme.md

 I didn't find a proper way to map ```PagingSource<Int, Album>``` type coming from ```AlbumDao``` to ```Album``` domain model.
 I found an [issue](https://issuetracker.google.com/issues/206697857) describing my point of view.
 Once released I'll be happy to test it.

-In the meantime I used classic infinite scroll to solve this issue.
+In the meantime I used classic infinite scroll to solve this issue and paging albums data.

+### Handle configuration changes and scroll position

+I used RecyclerView.Adapter ```StateRestorationPolicy``` mechanisme which has been introduced with ```1.2.0``` version. this new API could save scroll position.
+The ```ViewModel``` class is designed to store and manage UI-related data in a lifecycle conscious way and allows data to survive configuration changes such as screen rotations or death process.

 # Testing